max-van-leeuwen/SnapLensStudio-LSQuickScripts/README.md

 global.delaySeconds(func [function], wait [Number], args (optional) [array]) : DelayedCallbackEvent
 	Runs a function after an amount of seconds with all arguments in the array.
+If no wait time or a wait time of zero is given, the function will execute immediately.
 	Returns the event of type DelayedCallbackEvent.
 Useful, for example, when cancelling it on runtime using [DelayedCallbackEvent].enabled = false.

 		Examples: